A topic from the subject of Kinetics in Chemistry.

 Overview

-Zero-order kinetics is a type of chemical reaction in which the rate of reaction is independent of the concentration of reactants.
-This means that the reaction will proceed at the same rate regardless of the amount of reactants present.
+Zero-order kinetics describes a type of chemical reaction where the rate of reaction is independent of the concentration of reactants.
+This means the reaction proceeds at the same rate regardless of how much reactant is present.

 Key Points

-• The rate law for a zero-order reaction is rate = k, where k is the rate constant.
+• The rate law for a zero-order reaction is rate = k, where k is the rate constant (with units of concentration/time).

-• The half-life of a zero-order reaction is independent of the initial concentration of reactants.
+• The half-life of a zero-order reaction is dependent on the initial concentration and the rate constant, t1/2 = [A]0 / 2k, where [A]0 is the initial concentration.

 Reaction Profile